KansasCityWomeninTechnology/cocktails-worksheets/docs/react/02-react-intro/README.md

 Let's take a look at the _App.css_ file, first.
 You should see the code below in that file.

 This CSS code is going to be used to style the page and all the React components.
 We've set this up now to get it out of the way, since we're more interested in learning React than in reviewing CSS in this session.
 However, when you get home, you can take your time to go through the CSS at your own pace.
+Here's a [link to the CSS worksheet](https://kansascitywomenintechnology.github.io/cocktails-worksheets/#/css/).

    {% codeblock copy %}App.css{% codeblock %}